-Purpose: To protect all students and employees in New York State public schools from weapon related violence and to prevent weapons from entering the schools.

-Section 1: Enforce metal deterors in all New York state public schools.

-Metal detector- A device that gives a signal when close to metal

-Section 2: Prevent weapons from entering schools

-Justification: 712 weapons were found in the 2013-2014 school year by metal detectors.
+Yellow Senate Committee: 3 Bill #:50 Sponsors: Emilie McGonigal, Mila Buchheim, Amelia Armstrong, Olivia Dennis, Samantha Van Pelt, Claire Van Pelt and Ava Mandile An Act To: Enforce Metal Detector usage in all New York State public schools to help prevent weapon violence.
+The People of the State of New York, represented in the Senate and Assembly do enact as follows: Purpose: To protect all students and employees in New York State public schools from weapon related violence and to prevent weapons from entering the schools.
+Summary of Provisions Section 1: Enforce metal deterors in all New York state public schools.
+Metal detector- A device that gives a signal when close to metal Section 2: Prevent weapons from entering schools Justification: 712 weapons were found in the 2013-2014 school year by metal detectors.
 93% of school shooters plan ahead and can be stopped by metal detectors.
 Using metal detectors in schools is a reliable effective way to not only prevent school shootings but use of weapons in general.
 Every day 12 children die from gun violence and another 32 are shot and injured.
 With these increasing numbers it is at most important that we stop students before entering the door.
 Having metal detectors on schools is not a new plan; many schools with high violence have implemented them in hopes to create a safer school environment.
 Many schools have seen positive results using this.
 By implementing these in all entries it could not only increase safety for students and teachers but also give parents a piece of mind that there are things stopping students from bringing weapons.
 Fiscal Implications: The financial impact that this bill will have on New York State will be provided by the schools.
 A class A school has an enrollment of 885 and more students would need at least 12 metal detectors allowing an estimate of 74 students through each metal detector.
 A Class B school would need 11 metal detectors assuming they could have anywhere from 398-884 students.
 For class C schools 194-397 students could pass through so a minimum of 5 metal detectors would be needed.
 Class D schools can have 193 and below students so they would be required to have 2 metal detectors.
 The most effective metal detectors are the

-Yellow Senate Committee: 3 Bill #:50 10 walk through type of metal detector.
-For a reliable metal detector that will last 41 many years reserach suggests the use of the brand "Metal Defender" and the model 12 "Walk Through Metal Detector Single Wall" This has a width of 36 inches.
-It costs 43 \$3,325.00 but, is now on sale for \$2,399.99 14 1 5 Environmental Implications: None 16 1 7 Effective Date: This bill sh ould go into effect January 1, 202 27.
-This is so The New 18 York public schools have tin ne to raise their budget.
+40 walk through type of metal detector.
+For a reliable metal detector that will last

+41 many years reserach suggests the use of the brand "Metal Defender" and the model

+42 "Walk Through Metal Detector Single Wall" This has a width of 36 inches.
+It costs

+43 \$3,325.00 but, is now on sale for \$2,399.99

+45 Environmental Implications: None

+- 46 - 47 Effective Date: This bill should go into effect January 1, 2027.
+This is so The New - 48 York public schools have time to raise their budget.